Apsd1109/apsd1109.github.io/_blogs/2024-03-02-christian-dating-lessons-convictions.md

 # Interview with Jacob Reaume

 Finally, onto the interview section with Pastor Jacob — the part you've (likely) been waiting for!
 Jacob holds a Masters of Divinity from the Southern Baptist Theological Seminary.
 Since August 2009, he has been the senior pastor at Trinity Bible Chapel in Waterloo, Ontario.
-Jacob is married to his highschool sweetheart, Joanna, and together they have 6 children.
+Jacob is married to his high school sweetheart, Joanna, and together they have 6 children.

 ## How Jacob and Joanna Met